sunnyvalechha/Kubernetes-Commands/README.md

 * **Canary deployment** strategy allows for the gradual rollout of a new application version (the "canary") to a small subset of users before releasing it to the entire user base.
 This approach helps minimize risk by allowing for early detection of issues in the new version before it impacts all users.

-* Strategy 5, 6 and 7 generally not used in production and it required Argo CD
+* Strategies 5, 6, and 7 are generally not used in production and require Argo CD

+Practicals:

+* kubectl create ns recreate
+* kubectl get pods -n recreate